 As drivers turn 19, they are becoming better at navigating the rules of the road.
 Insurance companies reward those few years of driving experience with lower auto insurance rates.

-The average car insurance rate for a 19 year old on their own policy is $4,132 a year for full coverage.
+The average car insurance rate for 19-year-olds on their own policy is $4,132 yearly for full coverage.
 That rate is about $2,500 higher than the national average of $1,682 for 40-year-old drivers.

 Teen drivers pay much more for insurance than most other policyholders because their inexperience on the road makes them a bigger risk for insurers, says Carole Walker, executive director of the Rocky Mountain Insurance Information Association.